 Look for the Recommendations

-At the end of a psychological report they should always include recommendations as to how to manage or support the client.
+A psychological report will always include recommendations as to how to manage or support the client.
 This list is typically at the end, but not always.
 These recommendations can range from changes to be made at home, school or work if appropriate.
 One may argue that this would be the most important aspect of the psychological report.
-You should never be left wondering “what now?”
+You should never be left wondering ‘what now?’.
 If you have questions about these recommendations or would like to discuss them further, feel free to make an appointment with your psychologist to discuss these items in detail.

 Ask for Help